 Books on How To/Activities/Instructions:

 - How To Raise An Amazing Child the Montessori Way written by Montessori president Tim Seldin is my absolute favorite in this category!
 “While not every teacher is a parent, every parent is a teacher!” said Tim Seldin.
 Our task is not simply to feed and cloth and cuddle our children, but also to teach to become independent, self-confident, and successful adults who will feel happy and fulfilled.
-This book, boasting with amazing full-page pictures, will gently guide you through Sensorial Activities including treasure baskets, Science activities, Montessori Birthdays Celebrations, and so much more!
-Using Montessori learning techniques, a parent will learn how to adopt Montessori teachings easily at home, creating a safe, nurturing environment for children with clear and concise instructions.
+This book, boasting amazing full-page pictures, will gently guide you through Sensorial Activities including treasure baskets, Science activities, Montessori Birthdays Celebrations, and so much more!
+Using Montessori learning techniques, a parent will learn how to adapt Montessori teachings easily at home, creating a safe, nurturing environment for children with clear and concise instructions.
 Packed with Montessori-based preschool activities and educational games that build confidence and independence through active learning, this authoritative illustrated guide helps raise self-reliant and creative children.
 Celebrate physical and intellectual milestones from birth to age six with activity checklists, and encourage development through proven child-centered teaching methods.
 This edition also includes information about the neuroscience of child development and shares advice about screen time in the digital age, co-parenting, other family changes, and gentle discipline methods.

-- Teach Me to Do It Myself: Montessori Activities for You and Your Child by Pitamic is another great resource for simple Montessori inspired activities.
+- Teach Me to Do It Myself: Montessori Activities for You and Your Child by Pitamic is another great resource for simple Montessori-inspired activities.
 These skill areas include sensory perceptions, body coordination, language, understanding of numbers, and movement.
 This practical, color-illustrated parenting book is filled with activities and instructions for overseeing children as they carry out a variety of learning activities.
 The many activities start with dressing and personal hygiene, then go on to include: pouring, threading and sewing, pegging, cutting with scissors, sorting by touch, making musical scales with bottles and water, using alphabet tiles to make words, and many more.
 Activities are described in detail and include checklists of needed items, as well as variations and related activities for children to try.

 - Lastly, Teaching Montessori in the Home – The Pre-School Years by Hainstock has most of the Montessori activities you would start with starting at around two years of age, with detailed instructions.
 This paperback with black and white illustrations covers the pre-school years from ages two to five, emphasizing on the lessons such as reading and writing, mathematics, sensory awareness, and practical life skills.

-Montessori method is a belief that children want to work and will do so conscientiously provided that the work is appropriate to their age and development.
-In Montessori, children learn from the environment instead of directly from the teacher, so creating the prepared environment is the first priority.
-A thoughtfully prepared environment is the one where a child feels safe, free, confident and sufficiently stimulated (to be distinguished from overstimulated.)
-Be it a tray, a shelf or a corner, carefully prepared environment has materials which are tailored to child’s developmental needs according to Montessori sensitive periods, and activities that respect and promote such sensitivity, be it a sponge for water activities, an apron for practical life activities or a tray to contain and define the activity.
+Montessori method is a belief that children want to work and will do so conscientiously provided that the work is appropriate for their age and development.
+In a Montessori, children learn from the environment instead of directly from the teacher, so creating a prepared environment is the first priority.
+A thoughtfully prepared environment is the one where a child feels safe, free, confident, and sufficiently stimulated (to be distinguished from overstimulated.)
+Be it a tray, a shelf or a corner, a carefully prepared environment has materials which are tailored to a child’s developmental needs according to Montessori sensitive periods, and activities that respect and promote such sensitivity, be it a sponge for water activities, an apron for practical life activities or a tray to contain and define the activity.
 Having all that is necessary or anticipated to complete the entire work cycle without interruption will give your child the sense of trust: “I have everything I need” and the sense of confidence: “I can do it myself!”
 The method grew out of what children did naturally.
 Maria believed that children knew how to teach themselves.
 The idea that education begins with the child and NOT the teacher has become one of the keystones in the education of young children.
 A child is encouraged to repeat the same activity as many times as he or she wants and Dr. Montessori observed this satisfaction after the activity was done 42 times and she said “a first glimpse into the unexplored depths of the child’s mind .”

-“The Montessori material does not enter the child’s life as a hard and forbidding tasks to be accomplished, but rather as a door through which each child enters a fuller life. “
+The Montessori material does not enter the child’s life as a hard and forbidding tasks to be accomplished, but rather as a door through which each child enters a fuller life.